At Northam Residential College, you’re not just another ‘student’. You are part of our boarding family.

 Department of Communities Child Protection and Family Services 9222 2555

-If you or your child has any concerns about the residential college please speak with the college manager.
-If this does not resolve the matter contact the Department of Education’s manager, residential colleges on 9264 5432.
+If you or your child has any concerns about the residential college, please speak with the college manager.
+If the matter is not resolved after you speak to the college manager, please phone the Department of Education’s Manager, Residential Colleges on 92645432.

 Staff reside on campus all year to provide 24/7 supervision.
-Visitors are welcome but invited visitors must call by the office, be introduced to supervisors and sign the visitor’s book.
-They must use the designated areas and leave by 5.00pm.
+Visitors are welcome but invited visitors must come by the office, be introduced to supervisors and sign the visitor’s book.
+They must use the designated areas and leave by 5 pm.
 Parents are welcome to visit outside these times after first contacting staff to arrange the visit.